Working with moulds for lost wax jewellery

 Using moulds for the design process

 I use replicas quite often in creating new designs.
 Normally you can tell the difference by the colour of the wax.
-My handcarvings are always done in green wax, which is hardest and holds the best detail, and the replica parts are usually in a softer pink wax, a type of injection wax used by my caster (who also makes my moulds).
-Lately I have been forgetful about getting photos of these works, but here are some of the ones I could find.
+My handcarvings are always done in green wax, which is hardest and holds the best detail, and the replica parts are usually in a blue or pink injection wax, a type of wax which is softened with heat in order to fill the mould.

-The Peony Ring was made with a blue wax replica of the Peony Charm, and a new leafy band handcarved in green:
+The original Peony Ring was made using a combination of replica and original carving.
+Here, the blue wax comes from a replica of the Peony Charm, and the green wax is a new handcarving of a matching leafy ring band.

-By removing the bands from these pink replicas, I can resize rings prior to casting.
-I also often make adjustments to the centre of the design to ensure it spans the full width of the new ring size.
-If you look closely, you can compare the details of the original ring (size 4.5) and the new ring (size 7) in the two videos here:
+For rings of different sizes, I also often make adjustments to the centre of the design to ensure it spans the full width of the front of the ring.
+If you look closely, you can compare the details of the original ring (size 4.5) and the new ring (size 8) in the two videos here:

 Thanks for reading!